mastodon/mastodon-ansible/README.md

 This role installs PostgresSQL, adds a database (named `mastodon_instance` by default) and a user (named `mastodon` by default).
 For connecting to the database it can either use a local socket by setting the variable `mastodon_db_login_unix_socket` to the directory the Postgres socket lives in (`/var/run/postgresql` by default under Ubuntu 18.04) or a remote PostgreSQL instance you have installed somewhere else.
 You will than have to set the `mastodon_db_login_host` (IP address or hostname of database), `mastodon_db_port` (the port the database is accessible on; default `5432`), `mastodon_db_login_user` (the administrative user to connect to the database with) and `mastodon_db_login_password`.

+This role will optionally install PgBouncer and configure Mastodon to use it.

 ##### Settings

 | config setting  | explanation |